エピソード

 4 分

-Reflection question: In what areas do you stumble in your Christian walk?
+Reflection question: What impact do God’s commands in Scripture have in your life?
 Discuss Today's Devo in Harvest Discipleship!

 The audio production of the podcast "Daily Devotions from Greg Laurie" utilizes Generative AI technology.
 This allows us to deliver consistent, high-quality content while preserving Harvest's mission to "know God and make Him known."